 - iii.
-Work with, educate, and encourage property owners to incorporate provisions in their lease agreements that promote consistent operating hours and days. - h.
-Support the Visitor Center on Easy Street (operated by the Chamber) as the primary visitor information outlet.
+Work with, educate, and encourage property owners to incorporate provisions in their lease agreements that promote consistent operating hours and days. - g.
+Support the Town's Visitor Center located in the Village Center amphitheater and continue to collaborate with the Cave Creek/Carefree Chamber of Commerce Visitor Center on Easy Street (operated by the Chamber) as the primary visitor information outlets.
 When visitors or tourists finally arrive at their desired location they may still need additional information, brochures or a personal welcome to the area.
-The Visitor Center that is conveniently located on Easy Street (and operated by the Chamber of Commerce) is designed to function as a typical "visitor center" that visitors can relate too.
+Each Visitor Center that is conveniently located is the Village Center is designed to function as a comprehensive "visitor center" experience.
 The center includes ample marketing collateral about the various events, attractions and activities in the town and region, volunteers who meet, greet and answer visitor questions, and artifacts and gift items related to the area. - i.
-During the peak season, the Visitor Center should strive to be open on the weekends or consideration should be given to developing a Village Center ambassadors program where volunteers walk the Center and assist visitors as needed - ii.
-The Town Hall can continue to have collateral on hand and answer questions from visitors if needed but efforts should be made to ultimately direct individuals to the Visitor Center on Easy Street. - iii.
-Encourage everyone located in the Village Center to cross promote the Chamber's visitor center as the area's official Carefree's Visitor Center on Easy Street.
+During the peak season, the Visitor Centers should strive to be open on the weekends or consideration should be given to developing a Village Center ambassadors program where volunteers walk the Center and assist visitors as needed. - The Town Hall can continue to have collateral on hand and answer questions from visitors if needed but efforts should be made to ultimately direct individuals to the dedicated Visitor Centers. - iii.
+Encourage everyone located in the Village Center to cross promote the Chamber's visitor center as the area's official Visitor Center and Carefree's visitor center as the Town's official destinstion for tourism information.

-Strategy 5 - Develop a strong organizational structure
+Objective 5 - Develop a strong organizational structure